 top secret location

-During the day the broadcast slowly gathered momentum gathering over 25,000 views from internal and external audiences.
+During the day the broadcast slowly gathered momentum, gathering over 25,000 views from internal and external audiences.

-In the words of Quriosity it was a great 10101110001010101010!!!
+In the words of Quriosity, it was truly 101011100!